 Commands for working with long-running asynchronous tasks.
 These are tasks such as starting, stopping, and suspending a Virtual Machine, which are typically made up of a set of other atomic subtasks that together accomplish the requested operation.

 The task objects can be listed with the standard object listing command (xe task-list), and the parameters manipulated with the standard parameter commands.
-See the section called "Low-level Parameter Commands" for details.
+See Section A.3.2, "Low-level Parameter Commands" for details.